itzbhushan/dotfiles/README.md

+## Overview
 Collection of configuration files.

-This repo contains configuration files for all the most common tools that I use.
+This repo contains configuration files for essential tools in my toolkit.
+Currently, this repo contains dotfiles for vim, pylint, tmux and zsh.
 Clone this project and add a link to the individual rc files.
+For example:

-For example `ln -s myrc/.zshrc .zshrc`
+    ln -s myrc/.zshrc .zshrc

-Xfce is a lightweight desktop environment for Linux. `Xfce-vnc` contains (1) a vnc startup file that should be placed in the `~/.vnc` directory
+Xfce is a lightweight desktop environment for Linux. `Xfce-vnc` contains

+(1) a vnc startup file that should be placed in the `~/.vnc` directory

     ln -s myrc/xfce-vnc/xstartup ~/.vnc/